spacer_transparent.gif

 This reply was of course a little mischievous.
 One might almost say facetious.

-Not bad going for a man who only four years prior, with a near rusted through Ford Consul and only a sad little grey Fergie was stepping out his onion plot on a close to bankrupt rented and no longer viable Fenland smallholding.
+Not bad going for a man who only half a dozen or so years prior, with a near rusted through Ford Consul and only a sad little grey Fergie was stepping out his onion plot on a close to bankrupt rented and no longer viable Fenland smallholding.

 Lots of tales to tell about those exciting days and enough to fill another little book.
 If ever I can get a Round Tuit.
 As Dad used to say.